Larry Slawson received his master's degree at UNC Charlotte. He specializes in Russian and Ukrainian history.

 2.)
 What role did Nazi propaganda play in facilitating their ideology, and what effect did this have on the German people?

 3.)
 What role did religion play in Nazi ideology?
-Was it a hindrance or supporter?
+Was it a hindrance or a support?

 4.)
 Was Nazi ideology a response to events of years prior?